cfpb/design-system/docs/pages/illustration.md

   communicating complex topics.

   The color palette should use the full range of primary and secondary colors, but selectively use a maximum of 3-4 colors, using midtones and tints to differentiate components.
 Illustrations should also make use of 100% white and black.
+Visit the [color page](https://cfpb.github.io/design-system/foundation/color) for color values.

   ### Composition